medplum/medplum/packages/docs/README.md

 ### Build

 ```
-TODO
+$ npx docasaurus build
 ```

-This command generates static content into the `build` directory and can be served using any static contents hosting service.
+This command generates static content into the `build` directory.

 ### Deployment

-Deployment scripts can be found in the medplum/scripts directory.
+Deployment scripts can be found in `scripts/deploy-docs.sh`